 Full-Time Faculty Obligation.
-State law sets a goal that 75% of credit instructional hours should be taught by full-time faculty.
+State law sets a goal that 75% of instructional hours in each district should be taught by full-time faculty.
 Each district has a baseline reflecting the number of full-time faculty in 1988-89.
 Each year, if the Board of Governors determines that adequate funds exist in the budget, districts are required to increase their base number of full-time faculty over the prior year in proportion to the amount of growth in funded credit full time equivalent students.
 The target number of faculty is called the Faculty Obligation Number (FON).
 An additional increase to the FON is required when the budget includes funds specifically for the purposes of increasing the full-time faculty percentage.
 The Chancellor is required to assess a penalty for a district that does not meet its FON for a given year.
-These penalties are then reappropriated into the Equal Employment Opportunity (EEO) fund in the next fiscal year and distributed out to all districts on a per FTES basis.
 For Fall 2020, Chancellor Oakley issued Executive Order 2020-05 temporarily deferring all penalties related to FON obligations for the Fall 2020 report until further notice.
 Districts must continue to report actual full-time and part-time faculty data to the Chancellor's Office (reporting instructions will be provided at a later date).
 While penalties are deferred and not waived, the Chancellor's Office will continue to calculate and publish FON data for the community college system.